 - Disrupting availability by making an application unusable as part of an application-layer denial of service attack

 Credential stuffing, credential cracking and phishing techniques are used as the first step in attacks which result in account takeover across the travel industry.
-Travel website accounts hold valuable assets such as membership points, frequent flyer miles, loyalty programmes or cards that can be sold on for a profit.
+Travel website accounts hold valuable assets such as membership points, frequent flyer miles, loyalty programs or cards that can be sold on for a profit.
 Plus, saved payment details and personally identifiable information (PII) have value across the dark web.

 85% of travel businesses surveyed by Netacea in 2020 said a credential stuffing attack represented the greatest risk to their business, the most common first step in an account takeover attack.
 After a threat actor uses username and password combinations to gain access, a secondary attack then makes a fraudulent booking on the account.

 The impact of losing saved payment details and PII to threat actors is both financially and reputationally damaging.
-While the organisation may not be directly at fault, the cybersecurity breach means it is left to pay the ICO (or equivalent) fine, reimburse any affected customers, and face the PR repercussions of publicly losing customer data.
+While the organization may not be directly at fault, the cybersecurity breach means it is left to pay the ICO (or equivalent) fine, reimburse any affected customers, and face the PR repercussions of publicly losing customer data.

-Keeping your travel organisation protected
+Keeping your travel organization protected

 As attacks on the travel industry evolve, it’s a crucial time for businesses in the travel and tourism sector to invest in their cybersecurity and put a dedicated bot management solution in place to deal with the most sophisticated threats.

-Netacea’s revolutionary bot management technology is helping organisations across the travel and hospitality industry to detect and protect against malicious bot threats.
+Netacea’s revolutionary bot management technology is helping organizations across the travel and hospitality industry to detect and protect against malicious bot threats.
 Our consultative approach, paired with our server-side, machine learning technology, allows us to seamlessly integrate with your business and deliver accurate, intelligent and effective bot mitigation.